What is an Employee Attitude Survey?

 - Staff Development

-The results of this type of feedback process provide an understanding how how the employee perceives the organization along different dimensions.
-This process helps the organization (Human Resources Department) understand how the employees percieve them.
+The results of this type of feedback process provide an understanding of how the employee perceives the organization along different dimensions.

 - is essential to facilitating development and organizational change